 Common physical and observable symptoms of an anxiety disorder:

-- Constantly tense, can’t sit still or seem to relax, always on edge or worrying
+- Constantly tense, can’t sit still or seem to relax, always on edge

 - Has obsessive, unwanted mental thoughts that won’t go away, or make it difficult to concentrate on other things